Reaching kids

 Make

-Host a making-party at your church — puppets, praise wands, or gospel bracelets — and ship them overseas.
+Host a making-party at your church — puppets, praise wands, or gospel bracelets — send them to us and we'll ship them overseas.

 Start a Party